Quick and easy with MyAMP

 You may have noticed there is a delay from when you see a deduction on your payslip and the money being added to your KiwiSaver account.
 This is partly because the money doesn’t go directly from your employer to AMP.

-Your employer will firstly send both your employee contributions from your pay and their contribution through to the IRD.
-The IRD does a few checks to make sure the right amount goes to the right person, and then sends the money to AMP.
+Your employer will firstly send both your employee contributions from your pay and their contribution through to Inland Revenue (previously known as the IRD).
+Inland Revenue does a few checks to make sure the right amount goes to the right person, and then sends the money to AMP.
 They do this regularly for every provider nationwide.
 It can take around 3 months from receiving your payslip to the money arriving in your KiwiSaver account.
 If your money is delayed with IRD, you will receive interest, which will be sent through at the same time.

 When AMP receives the money from IRD, this is added to your KiwiSaver account within 2-3 days and invested in your chosen fund(s).
 You can see it has arrived by checking online with My AMP.